azurecitadel/azurecitadel.github.io/automation/packeransible.md

 Please set up your laptop as per the [automation prereqs](./prereqs) page.

-Not everything is needed for the image labs, but chances are that you'll dig into the other content as well!
+Not everything is needed for the Packer and Ansible labs, but chances are that you'll dig into the other content as well!

 ----------